byoung77/Approximate-Nearest-Neighbors-Project/README.md

 - connects the node to selected neighbors
 - possibly updates those neighbors’ adjacency lists

 This provides a dynamic-update path, though the most natural mode for experimentation is still batch construction.
+Single entry does not guarantee the resulting structure is optimized as in the batch building process.
+If a significant number of new nodes are added, rebuilding the vectorstore is recommended.

 ---